USB-IF Compliance Updates

 Mandate: Required

-An update to the USB Electrical Analysis Tool, USBET, is available for download.
-USBET, version 2.22, is the only official electrical analysis tool of the USB-IF.
+The USB Electrical Analysis Tool, USBET, has a major update and is available for download.
+With a new name and version, USBET20, version 1.20, is the only official electrical analysis tool of the USB-IF.
+There are no changes in measurements or pass/fail criteria, however.
 Please see the USB Tools webpage for download information.

 Top